GEANT/eduroam-training-FreeRADIUS-configuration/README.md

-# eduroam-training-FreeRADIUS-configuration
+# FreeRADIUS configuration for IdP
-FreeRADIUS configuration for the eduroam training
+FreeRADIUS configuration for the eduroam training, where FreeRADIUS act like simple IdP only authentication service using LDAP for storing user credentials.